Virtual Lunch Guide: Best Practices & Topics

 CoffeePals

-2. Set a Date & Time
+2. Set a date & time

 Once you’ve settled on a topic and format, you’ll want to set a date for your event.
 Since the event is online, you’ll likely have a bit more flexibility regarding when the event takes place.
 But you’ll still want to check your schedule (and your company’s schedule) to make sure that your virtual team lunch doesn’t conflict with any major upcoming events.